turingschool/curriculum/tutorials/models/validations.markdown

 end
 ```

 Rails will not respect the return value of that method, it determines pass/fail based on whether any error messages were added to the object.

-Do any inspections/calculations/verifications you want in the called method and make the validation to fail by calling `errors.add(:base, message)`.
+To make the validation fail by call `errors.add(:base, message)`.
 If no errors are added, the validation passes.

 ## Validations in the User Interface